opengeospatial/Geotech/terminology/Project Management.md

 Neil to kick this off

 ### 1.2 Agree general scope of terms to be considered for this study
+Neil to kick this off (as it goes with 1.`)

 ### 1.3 Initial identification of known troublesome terms (including online meeting)
+Owner?
+All to contribute.

 ### 1.4 Identify relevant codes, standards and publications to review
+Owner?
+All to contribute.

 ### 1.5 Identify other relevant organisations and projects (stakeholders), and make first contact
+Owner?
+All to contribute.

 ### 1.6 Collate existing terms and definitions from the above
+This follows naturally from 1.4 and 1.5.
+All to contribute.
+Owners as per 1.4/1.5.

 ### 1.7 Identify significant conflicts